 In Studio One 5, you may notice a new window that appears when scanning for plug-ins.
 This is when you first start Studio One.
 Below you will find instructions for working with this new and improved functionality.

-2. If you have accidentally disabled a plug-in and would like to reset the blacklist, this can be done.
+2. If you have accidentally disabled a plug-in and would like to reset the blocklist, this can be done.
 You will want to go to Studio One from the menu bar of the program and select "Options" on a Windows machine or "Preferences" on a Mac.
 You can then go into "Locations" and choose the option for "VST Plugins."
-Here you will find the "Reset Blacklist" button.
-Once you press the "Reset Blacklist" button, the next time that you launch Studio One, it will re-scan all directories that are listed.
+Here you will find the "Reset blocklist" button.
+Once you press the "Reset blocklist" button, the next time that you launch Studio One, it will re-scan all directories that are listed.

 Below is a screenshot: